Division of Fractions with Whole Numbers | Free Printable | Tips for How to Teach it

 There are 4 rabbits, but you only have 3 carrots.
 How can you feed each of them the same amount of carrots?

 Seeing their confused faces, and lack of knowing where to start….
 I knew some intervention was needed.
 A little, hands-on type intervention.

-Give four students three cookies, and tell them they have to share it so that each kid gets the exact same amount.
+Give four students three cookies, and tell them they have to share them so that each kid gets the exact same amount.
 See what they come up with!!!

 However you decide to do it, here are a few things you will want to remind your kiddos before you start.